Module pearl.neural_networks.common.value_networks

 Note

-Although the recipe for forward pass needs to be defined within this function, one should call the :class:Module instance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.
+Moduleinstance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.Expand source code

-class VanillaQValueNetwork (state_dim: int, action_dim: int, hidden_dims: List[int], output_dim: int, use_layer_norm: bool = False)
+class VanillaQValueNetwork (state_dim: int, action_dim: int, hidden_dims: List[int], output_dim: int, use_layer_norm: bool = False)-

 A vanilla version of state-action value (Q-value) network.
 It leverages the vanilla implementation of value networks by using the state-action pair as the input for the value network.